A walk through the neighborhood of Neve Tzedek

 Then you are sure to love my two new books "In and Around Jerusalem for Everyone - The Best Walks, Hikes and Outdoor Pools" and "The Struggle for Utopia - A History of Jewish, Christian and Islamic Messianism".
 Both books are available on Amazon and in Jerusalem bookstores.
 Click on each of the titles for information, reviews and purchase information.

-Beginning, then decay and now rejuvenation of Neve Tzedek
+Beginning, then decay, and now the rejuvenation of Neve Tzedek

-The 1880s was a time of increased Jewish immigration to Palestine, primarily due to the Ashkenazi First Aliya from Eastern Europe.
-Some of this immigration was to agricultural settlements and some to cities such as Jerusalem and Jaffa.
+The 1880s was a time of increased Jewish immigration to Palestine, primarily due to the Ashkenazi First Aliyah from Eastern Europe.
+Much of this immigration was to agricultural settlements, but some immigrants moved to cities such as Jerusalem and Jaffa.

-A new suburb of Jaffa was officially established in 1887 by a group of Jewish families who wished to escape the crowded conditions in Jaffa, then a predominantly Arab city.
-Their aim was to establish a Jewish presence outside the walls of Jaffa in a neighborhood with modern housing.
-The initiators of this project were Sephardim, but their models were the cities of Western Europe.
-They named their new village Neve Tzedek, which means Oasis of Righteousness.
-This name reflects the vision of its founders who were predominantly middle-class, religious immigrants.
+A new suburb of Jaffa was established in 1887 by some Jewish families who wished to escape the crowded conditions in Jaffa, then a predominantly Arab city.
+Their aim was to establish a religious neighborhood with modern housing just outside Jaffa.
+Their model was the suburbs of Western Europe.
+They named their new suburb Neve Tzedek, which means Abode of Righteousness.
+This name reflects the vision of its founders who were predominantly religious immigrants.
+It was not exclusionary, since most immigrants to Palestine in this period ere religious Jews.

-The individuals most involved in the establishment of this village were the businessman Aharon Chelouche, who was the first to move here in 1883, Simon Rokach, a wealthy businessman who owned much of the land of this area which had been purchased from an Arab sheikh, and Akiva Weiss, a Zionist activist.
+The three individuals most involved in its establishment were the businessman Aharon Chelouche, who was Sephardi, a money lender and trader in silver and gold, who moved to Neve Tzedek in 1883, Shimon Rokach, a wealthy Ashkenazi from a Hassidic family who owned much of the land of this area which had been purchased from an Arab sheikh, and Akiva Weiss, a Zionist activist.

-The neighborhood thrived.
-The train station connecting Jaffa and Jerusalem was built nearby in 1892 and this also provided a boost to the neighborhood.
-By the 1920s it was attracting artists, writers, and intellectuals, particularly because of its low price of housing, and it became a hub of Jewish cultural and intellectual life..
+Neve Tzedek thrived.
+A station for a railway connecting Jaffa and Jerusalem was built close by in 1892 and this provided a boost to the neighborhood.
+By the 1920s, it was attracting artists, writers, and intellectuals, particularly because of its low price of housing compared to Tel Aviv, and it became a hub of Jewish cultural and intellectual life.
 Among its residents were the poet Chaim Nachman Bialik, the painter Nahum Gutman and the writer Shmuel Yosef Halevi Czaczkes.
 Czaczkes later changed his name to Shmuel Yosef Agnon and is best known by his Hebrew acronym Shai Agnon.

-However, from the 1950s onwards, as the city of Tel Aviv moved northwards, the neighborhood began a slow decay.
+However, from the 1950s onwards as the city of Tel Aviv moved northwards, the neighborhood began a slow decay.
 Many of the houses were abandoned and over time were close to collapse.
-However, due in large part to the Suzanne Dellal Center establishing itself here and renovating deserted school buildings, beginning in the 1980s the neighborhood experienced a comeback.
-It is now one of the most fashionable and expensive in Tel Aviv.
+However, due in large part to the Suzanne Dellal Center establishing itself here and renovating deserted school buildings, the neighborhood experienced a renaissance beginning in the 1980s.
+It is now one of the most fashionable and expensive suburbs of Tel Aviv.

-In this walk, you will see some of the decay that occurred in this neighborhood, although this is fast disappearing.
-You will also almost certainly appreciate that this is now a very trendy place with cafes, bars, galleries, boutiques, artists’ studies, and small shops.
-It has also become a popular tourist destination
+In this walk, you will see the decay that occurred in this neighborhood, although it is fast disappearing.
+You will also soon appreciate that this is now a trendy place with cafes, bars, galleries, boutiques, artists’ studies, and small shops.
+It has also become a popular tourist destination.

 The outside of the Aboulafia home